 - Florida Technical College

-- Heritage Institute: Jacksonville Massage Therapy School, X-Ray Medical Techs, etc.
+- Heritage Institute: Jacksonville Massage Therapy School, X-Ray Medical Techs, and other allied medical professions.

 - Mayo Clinic Florida